Protection

 Domain disputes

-Internet domains have evolved into valuable and essential rights that must be protected.
-The value of a domain can be enormous and therefore internet domain disputes may arise from time to time.
-This may happen, for example, when a person buys a domain that contains a company's trademark ogr name and the person subsequently tries to sell the domain to the company at an excessive price, or when someone buys a domain name to harm a business.
+Internet domains have evolved into valuable and essential rights that need to be protected.
+The value of a domain can be enormous, which is why it's not uncommon for disputes over internet domains to arise.
+This can happen, for example, when a person buys a domain containing a company's trademark, and the person subsequently tries to sell the domain to the company at a high price, or when a person buys a domain name to harm a company.

-CO:PLAY assists with advice on domain disputes including inthe Complaints Board for Domain Names (regarding top-level domain) and international domains based on ICANN's rules.
+CO:PLAY provides advice on domain disputes, including in the Complaints Board for Domain Names (regarding the .dk top-level domain) and international domains based on ICANN's rules.

-To learn more about domain disputes, please contact Kim G. Hansen.
+If you want to know more about domain disputes, please contact Michael Brandt.

 Good marketing practice

-Your company's brand, products, look-and-feel, etc., enjoy protection under marketing laws, and your competitors may not imitate or sponge on your efforts.
-Your protection arises from the efforts you have made and the principle of the rules is that everyone must make an effort of their own and not be parasitic on someone else's.
-Protection grows with your efforts, and the interest in imitating typically arises when a lot of effort and investment is successful.
-Here it is essential to enforce one's rights so that the imitations of others do not erode your effort and investment.
-We advise on all aspects of marketing law and have extensive experience in enforcing companies' marketing protections
+Your company's brand, products, look-and-feel, etc. are protected by marketing law and your competitors are not allowed to imitate or free-ride on your efforts.
+Your protection comes from the effort you put in, and the principle of the rules is that everyone is allowed to put in their own effort and not free-ride on others.
+Protection grows with your efforts, and the interest to imitate typically arises when a lot of effort and investment results in success.
+It's important to enforce your rights so that your efforts and investment are not eroded by others' imitations.
+We advise on all aspects of marketing law and have extensive experience in enforcing companies' marketing law protection.

-If you want to know more about good marketing practice, you can contact Heidi Højmark Helveg.
+If you want to know more about good marketing practice, please contact Reza Ahmadian.

-Does your company take good care of its trade secrets?
+Is your company taking good enough care of its trade secrets?

-Since 2018, it has been a requirement for a company that wants to protection its trade secrets to take certain actions to protect them.
-One way of protecting business secrets is to ensure that employees who are aware of trade secrets are under confidentiality obligations and that business partners and others to whom the company grants access to trade secrets are granted access only after they have entered into a non-disclosure agreement.
+Since 2018, it has been a requirement that a company that wants protection of its trade secrets takes appropriate actions to protect them.
+One of the ways to protect trade secrets can, for example, be to ensure that employees who have knowledge of the trade secrets are sworn to secrecy and that business partners and others to whom the company gives access to the trade secrets only have access when they have entered into a non-disclosure agreement (NDA).

 Trade secrets can be any kind of information about the company's products, services, methods or anything else that has independent economic value and is not known to the outside world, i.e. is secret.

-If you need to know more about the protection of your trade secrets or have someone misused your trade secrets you can contact Kim G. Hansen.
+If you need to know more about protecting your trade secrets or if someone has misused your trade secrets, please contact Michael Brandt.

 Our protection team